gopheracademy/gopheracademy-web/content/advent-2016/enigma-emulator-in-go.md

 ![](/postimages/advent-2016/enigma-emulator-in-go/rotors.jpg)

 Rotors were the heart of the Enigma machines.
-Essentially, each rotor performs a simple letter subsitution according to its internal wiring:
+Essentially, each rotor performs a simple letter substitution according to its internal wiring:

 ```
 ABCDEFGHIJKLMNOPQRSTUVWXYZ